Novactive/Nova-eZPlatform-Bundles/bundle/Resources/doc/INSTALL.md

 bin/console novaezmailing:install
 ```

+### Specify the Default Mailing List Id
+To be able to implement the subscription form by doing subrequest to `novaezmailing_registration_default_create` route the default Mailing List Id should be specified in the configuration file.
+It should be added to the `default` section under the `nova_ezmailing` namespace.

+If you need to the other mailing list id value for some particular site access it should be added to the corresponding section in the configuration file.

 ### Troubleshooting

 If the bundle web assets (css, js etc.) are missing in the public directory it can be fixed by running the following commands: